 All applicants regardless of age (except for those applying for diplomatic visa) are required to appear at the US embassy Bangkok for the visa interview.
 Please keep in mind the important things on the interview date.

-Know what must and must not bring before going to the embassy for your interview.
+Know what must and must not bring before going to the embassy for your visa interview.

 There will be a pre-screening process during the scheduled appointment.
 The DS-160 will be reviewed for any necessary corrections to be made; making sure you are applying for the correct visa classification; qualifying your visa photos base on the required specifications; undergo biometric or finger scanning.